The Flavors of Fall: Seasonal Pet Health Tips for Dogs

 Citations

-[2] Chinese Nutrition Therapy: Dietetics in Traditional Chinese Medicine (TCM) by Joerg Kastner and M. W. D. Li.
+[2] Kastner, Joerg.
+Chinese Nutrition Therapy: Dietetics in Traditional Chinese Medicine (TCM).
+Thieme Medical Publishers.

-[4] The Chinese Medicine Handbook: A Practitioner's Guide to Understanding, Diagnosing, and Treating Your Patients by Philip A. Chen
+[6] Chen, Philip A. The Chinese Medicine Handbook: A Practitioner’s Guide to Understanding, Diagnosing, and Treating Your Patients.
+Healing Arts Press.